input-output-hk/peras-design/docs/reports/tech-report-1.md

 The fields of the blocktree allow to
 * extend the tree with blocks and votes
 * get all blocks, votes and certificates
-* get for the best chain
+* get the best chain

-where the condition which chain is considered the best chain is given by the following properties, which says that the best chain is valid and the heaviest chain out of all valid chains is the best:
+where the condition which chain is considered the best chain is given by the following properties, which say that the *best* chain is *valid* (`ValidChain` is a predicate asserting that a chain is valid with respect to Ouroboros Praos) and the *heaviest* chain out of all valid chains is the best:

 ```agda
 valid : ∀ (t : tT) (sl : Slot)